The Simple View of Reading: A Teacher's GuideThe Simple View of Reading: A Teacher's Guide: practical strategies for teachers

 Finally, some think the SVR is outdated.
 The Active View of Reading builds upon the SVR by including executive function (Duke & Cartwright, 2021).

-What the teacher does / What pupils produce: In a staff meeting, a teacher suggests a Year 6 pupil just needs to read more.
-The literacy lead uses the SVR to explain the pupil has a cipher knowledge gap and that assigning more independent reading reinforces poor habits.
+What the teacher does / What learners produce: In a staff meeting, a teacher suggests a Year 6 learner just needs to read more.
+The literacy lead uses the SVR to explain the learner has a cipher knowledge gap and that assigning more independent reading reinforces poor habits.

 Practical Implementation Guide

-Step 1: Separate assessments.
-Use a nonsense word reading test for decoding and a listening comprehension test for language comprehension.
+Researchers (e.g., Nation, 2018) suggest separating assessments.
+Use a nonsense word reading test to check decoding skills.
+Use a listening test to check the learner's language comprehension.

 Step 2: Map profiles.
 Create a four-quadrant grid for your class: Typical Reader, Poor Decoder, Word Caller, or Mixed Deficit.